Sienci-Labs/Resources/longmill/advanced/lm-adding-a-laser.md

 *Keep in mind that these commands are for a Maximum Spindle Speed of 100, if it's 255 for example then you'll want to use "G1 F1 M3 S25" for 10% laser power.

 If none of this testing is going as expected, go back and check your wiring first in case you missed anything or if you have a multi-meter on hand try using it in resistance or continuity mode to confirm that all your connections are secure.
 Be mindful when poking around with a multi-meter, testing output current or voltage while the laser diode is connected can sometimes damage the diode depending on your laser driver design.

+## Mounting

+Most CNCs have a router mount by default and most diodes have holes to mount them.
+Most times, it's easy to draw up a simple plate with all the holes to attach between the laser and the router mount and then hand cut it or use your CNC to cut some wood or acrylic.

 ## Laser CAM Software